lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 <button v-on:click="addTodo">Add</button>
 ```

-Check in your browser console, is it printing the `console.log` in your method?
-If so, then your event binding is successful.
+Check in your browser console, can you see the `console.log` you added in your method?
+If so, then your event binding is successful!

 #### Form Input Binding